No meme is safe.

 At any rate, some bright spark got the idea that you could eat anything with a spicy enough sauce.
 This one was manufactured in England; someone had invented it back in 1831, and so they began importation.
 It did about half the job; spoiled beef went down easier, but it still sometimes refused to stay down — or it just kept right on going, only faster.
 Either way it wasn’t a grand experience for the soldier boys.
 Memorable, but not pleasant.

-The beef, it should be mentioned, came in casks marked BEEF, SALT and GRADE A-1 FRESH — hence the name of the sauce, since that was the only way to force A-1 beef down.
+The beef, it should be mentioned, came in casks marked BEEF, SALT and beneath that GRADE A-1 FRESH — hence the name of the sauce, since that was the only way to force A-1 beef down.
 Some of the company wits offered to hold out for the Grade B beef on the theory that they weren’t fancy eaters, but nobody believed them.

 Well, the Southern boys had the same problem only worse, as it happens, since they mostly ate captured Northern beef — the same, only that much older.
 But John Bell Hood’s troops hailed from Texas and thereabouts, where chili had been invented in the prison system in order to… well, to extend the shelf life of rough-cured beef, as they might say.
 Chilification worked fair enough, but without the A-1 sauce, the taste just wasn’t worth the effort of chewing, not either time it passed by.